nicercode/nicercode.github.io/source/_posts/2013-04-05-why-nice-code.markdown

 Certainly no one is teaching you these skills in your standard biology research department.

-Seeing how many researchers were struggling with their code, we ([Rich FitzJohn](http://www.zoology.ubc.ca/~fitzjohn/) and [Daniel Falster](http://www.falsters.net/daniel)) have teamed up to bring you the [nice R code](http://nicercode.github.io/) course and blog.
+Observing how colleagues were struggling with their code, we ([Rich FitzJohn](http://www.zoology.ubc.ca/~fitzjohn/) and [Daniel Falster](http://www.falsters.net/daniel)) have teamed up to bring you the [nice R code](http://nicercode.github.io/) course and blog.
 We are targeting researchers who are already using R and want to take their coding to the next level.
-Our goal is to help you write nicer code.
-By 'nicer' we mean code that is easy to read, easy to write, runs fast, gives reliable results, is easy to reuse in new projects, and is easy to share with collaborators.
-We will be focussing on elements of workflow, good coding habits and some tricks, that will help transform your code from ugly to nice.
+Our goal is to help you write nicer code. **By 'nicer' we mean code that is easy to read, easy to write, runs fast, gives reliable results, is easy to reuse in new projects, and is easy to share with collaborators.** We will be focussing on elements of workflow, good coding habits and some tricks, that will help transform your code from messy to nice.

 The inspiration for nice R code came in part from attending a boot camp run by Greg Wilson from the [software carpentry team](http://software-carpentry.org/).